po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/16-Stu_HTML-display/README.md

 * Two images are visible and one is not displayed.

-* All images appear on a single line.
+* The two visible images display inline.

 ## Assets